 Located within the Prague Castle complex, is St George Basilica.
 Don’t be fooled by the bright red color of the church walls – this is the oldest surviving structure in the Castle district and dates back to 920.
-It is now a concert hall and an arts gallery.
+It is now a concert hall and an art gallery.

 House 22 belonged to Kafka and he lived there with his sister.
-It is cute lane with memorabilia and exhibition areas.
+It is a cute lane with memorabilia and exhibition areas.

-At Prague Castle, you can view the old town in all its glory, hear interesting stories from different pages of Czech history, find school kids admiring/laughing at (naked) figurines and absorb beautiful views from the castle grounds – it is one of the unique places to visit!
+At Prague Castle, you can view the old town in all its glory, hear interesting stories from different pages of Czech history, find school kids admiring/laughing at (naked) figurines, and absorb beautiful views from the castle grounds – it is one of the unique places to visit!

 Instagram is full of pictures of the Dancing House.
-Also called the Fred & Ginger House – this building is a arts and cultural center built in the 20th century.
+Also called the Fred & Ginger House – this building is an art and cultural center built in the 20th century.
 It is believed to be a neo-baroque style of architecture.